InjectionSoftwareDevelopment/InjectionBlog/_posts/2018-6-24-Ditching-Shared-Hosting.md

 <img src="https://i.imgflip.com/2ctii4.jpg"/>
 </p>

 Currently I pay monthly for shared hosting via rubberduck hosting.
 It's extremely cheap!
-Like $1.50 a month cheap (I pay $3.00 for more storage since I used to host downloads there).
+Like $1.50 a month cheap (I pay $3.00 for more storage since I use to host downloads there).
 So I'm not really getting away from costs, in fact I am looking into moving my domain over to Google's services which is considerably more expensive at around $13 a month.
 The reason for considering moving to github pages is mostly for preparation for bigger and better infrastructure so that I can do more heavy duty things in the future and not hurt my main website in the process.